Microsoft/azure-docs.pt-pt/articles/blockchain/workbench/use-api.md

 ## <a name="list-available-actions-for-a-contract"></a>Listar ações disponíveis para um contrato

-Utilizar [a Ação Contratual GET API](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget) para mostrar as ações de utilizador disponíveis dado o estado do contrato.
+Use [Contract Action GET API](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget) para mostrar as ações de utilizador disponíveis dado o estado do contrato.

 ### <a name="contract-action-request"></a>Pedido de ação contratual